Selecting Indoor Air Quality Monitors to Maintain Healthy Spaces

 - Recalibration Frequency and Cost – Typically calibration is required once per year for TVOCs.
 As noted in the Recalibration section above, if not considered up front, the monitor could be worthless in a year.
 Factory reconfiguration has proven to be cost prohibitive, with sensor replacement being the preferred method which typically costs $100-to-$200 per monitor per year.

-- Lifetime and Replacement Cost – Monitors typically last 2-and-a-half to 10 years.
+- Lifetime and Replacement Cost – Monitors typically last two-and-a-half to 10 years.
 When considering the total cost of ownership this replacement cost should be considered.